macaw-cad/react-thingy/README.md

-# React Thingy - getting started
+# React Thingy

 Welcome to **React Thingy**. a sample project where we combined learnings and best practices of previous React projects we executed at Macaw Interactive, a Dutch Digital Agency.

+# The technology stack

+At Macaw Interactive we made choices with respect to the front-end development technology stack that we use, and the way we build web applications.
+Our primary front-end technology stack consists of:

+- ReactJS (using Redux where applicable)
+- TypeScript
+- Server-side rendering for SEO

+For more information on the Macaw Interactive thoughts on technology complemented with an assessment result see the [Macaw Interactive front-end Technology Radar](https://github.com/macaw-interactive/radar).

+# Why we named it React Thingy?

-We don't call it a boilerplate, a starter kit or something like that - it is the current state of best practices that we might use for our next project (we are actually doing that right now).
+We don't call it a
+boilerplate, a starter kit or something like that - it is the current state of best practices that we might use for our next project (we are actually doing that right now).
 But for other projects we are going to start in the future we will look at our insight in front-end development at that moment.